rotolonico/Commands-Converter/README.md

     - **-f, -force:** Overwrite existing datapack named 'converter_datapack'.
 False by default
     - **-d, -delete-datapack:** Automatically delete the converted datapack.
 Do NOT use this if the datapack contains stuff other than functions or you\'ll lose them.
 False by default
+    - **-s, -segment-functions:** Creates a new chain after every function call.
+This removes race conditions problems but decreases code readability and makes chains after a function call run one tick later.
+False by default.

 ## How it works